BouberMouth/Smart-Home-Project/README.md

 # Smart-Home-Project

 I recently decided to turn my "dumb" home into a smart one.
-My main goal was to be able to control everything from the Apple Home app.
-Since everyone in my house has an iPhone, it seemed to be the best option (plus I really like the Home app minimalist UI).
+I am doing it step by step and by testing lots of different brands or products to find the ones that best fit my needs.
-I ran into multiple issue during the process so I decided to create this documentation to remind myself how I got over each issue, as well as help others who might encounter the same issues.
+I ran into multiple issues during the process so I decided to create this documentation to remind myself how I got over them, as well as help others who might encounter the same issues.

 # CHOOSING AN ECOSYSTEM